 The Group will adopt the standards and interpretations enumerated below when these become effective.
-Except as otherwise indicated, the Group does not expect the adoption of these new and amended PFRS, PAS and Philippine Interpretations to have significant impact on its consolidated financial statements.
+Except for the adoption of Philippine Interpretation IFRIC 15, Agreement for Construction of Real Estate, the Group does not expect the adoption of these new and amended PFRS, PAS and Philippine Interpretations to have significant impact on the consolidated financial statements.